Salina de la Renta: Major League Wrestling (2018–2021)

 Following her initial contract with MLW, Class resigned in 2020 and resumed her appearances, now said to have acquired “promoting and managing licenses”.
 During her second run with MLW, she was presented as acting on behalf of a shady businessman (known for months simply as “El Jefe”) that had acquired Promociones Dorado.
 Her feud with Konnan resumed, when he revealed that Promociones Dorado was struggling economically and that De la Renta had aided Contra Unit in their agenda against MLW.
 This led to disciplinary sanctions against her and postpone the airing of a special that she was scheduled to executive produce.
 De la Renta was cleared to proceed and traveled to Mexico, later promising to reveal a “bombshell” about Konnan.
-She was later blamed for an attack that landed him on MLW’s injured list and was accompanied by a prolonged absence from programming.
+She was later blamed for an attack that landed him on MLW's injured list and was accompanied by a prolonged absence from programming.

 She made moves to expand “El Jefe’s” interests by, among other things, unsuccessfully bidding to purchase IWA-PR from Vega.
 When this failed, De la Renta summoned Mil Muertes in the beginning of a storyline that saw the arrival of several Lucha Underground characters as part of an organization called Azteca Underground.
 In January 2021, she managed Los Parks when they won the World Tag Team Championship.
 When several of her stablemates tested positive for COVID-19, Class revealed that she had likely contracted the virus.
 During the following months, De la Renta was portrayed as increasingly concerned with the shortcomings of Azteca Underground, as L.A.
 Park spoke against her on behalf of her longtime clients as they favored “El Jefe”.
 In May 2021, this narrative came to an end as she was “sacrificed” by the newly arrived Dario Cueto as a way to explain her departure from MLW.

 Class participated in a tryout for WWE, where she was asked to perform inside the ring and not to cut a promo, which intrigued her as she only had 95 matches and mostly distinguished herself as a manager.
 She noted that after Canyon Ceman was released from his role as Senior Director of Talent Development, no further contact was made by the company.

+Return to MLW (2023–present)

+On September 3, 2023 at Fury Road, de la Renta returned to MLW as the first guest of "Sessions by Saint Laurent," resurrecting her Promociones Dorado stable.
+During her appearance, she teased the prospect of a new client, which she promised to reveal at Slaughterhouse.
+At the event, de la Renta accompanied both Janai Kai and Rocky Romero for their matches.
+In March 2024, she also became the Creative Director of the Women's Division.
+On June 9, 2025 it was announced that de la Renta was named as Vice President of Wrestler Relations In MLW.